 However, make sure to differentiate between moderating rent price growth and negative rent price growth.
 Instead of driving 85 mph on the highway, a car might slow down to 65 mph.
 The car is still moving forward, but just not at as rapid of a pace.

-If median rent price growth is really about 11.5% YoY in 2H2021, I suspect median rent price growth will slow to about 6% by the end of 2022.
+If median rent price growth is really about 11.5% YoY, I suspect median rent price growth will slow to about 6% – 8% by the end of 2022.
 That’s still a 18.2% increase in rents in two years.
+However, do know there is a lag in rent increases due to leases.

 Even though 3% annual rent increases don’t sound like a lot, everything is relative in finance.
 If your property is also increasing in the single digits, the combined return is quite healthy.
 This is especially true if returns for equities and bonds dramatically decline over the next 10 years as well.